 Vintage Green Review and Green Living

-My ideas come from the past and present, looking back to how we survived and thrived in our ‘pre-Plasticene’ era (before humans came to rely on so much plastic) as well as the best, new options science has to offer today.
+VGR will discuss how we survived and thrived in our ‘pre-Plasticene’ era (before humans came to rely on so much plastic) and what tips we can take from history, as well as the best new options science has to offer for green living today.

 I created this website because I ask myself one question every day: If people KNOW better, why don’t we consistently DO better when it comes to the environment?